FrostyAlpaca93/Happiness-Report-Analysis/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your proposed changes.

 ## Dependencies
-List any libraries or dependencies required by your project and how to install them.
-For example:

 - Pandas
-- Matplotlib
 - Seaborn